cudoventures/cudos-docs/docs/node/overview/validator-mechanics.md

 id: validator-mechanics
 ---

 The current maximum number of Validators is 100.
-We are actively recruiting Validators to the Cudos network.
+We are actively recruiting Validators to the CUDOS network.
 Increasing the number of Validators increases decentralisation, security and integrity of the network.

-You can view current Validators on the [**Cudos Mainnet explorer**](https://explorer.cudos.org/).
+You can view current Validators on the [**CUDOS Mainnet explorer**](https://explorer.cudos.org/).
 Validators are ranked based on the amount of tokens delegated to them including self-delegations.

 ## Increasing self-delegated or delegated stake